umbopepato/visua-website/_guide/writing-plugins.md

 If your plugin accepts options then you should implement the `options()` getter to return a non empty `OptionsMap`.
-`OptionsMap` is an `Object` whose keys are strings corresponding to your options names without the leading "`--`" and whose values are either type constructors such as `String` or `Boolean` or `ValueInitializer`s: functions that take the option's textual value and convert it.
+`OptionsMap` is an `Object` whose keys are strings corresponding to your options names without the leading "`--`" and whose values are either type constructors such as `String` or `Boolean` or `ValueInitializer`s: functions that take the option's textual value and deserialize it.

 Consider the following options: